 My green journey

 For as long as I can remember, I have been aware of the impact I have on the environment.
 I have been constantly trying to find more and better ways to lower my carbon footprint and to use as little of the Earth’s natural resources as possible.
-I read sustainability blogs and books and watched documentaries like An Inconvenient Truth.
+Reading sustainability blogs and books and watching documentaries like An Inconvenient Truth helped me along the way.
 It was a Green Living journey that evolved as I learned more.
 I recycled, bought only earth-friendly beauty and home products, and refused plastic bags to use reusable ones when shopping.
 I composted my kitchen waste and took a reusable mug to work.
 I supported local whenever I could, saved energy and used less water.
 Even my toilet paper was green.

 In 2011 I had a major shift in consciousness when I learned that the most powerful way to help the environment was to stop eating animal products.
 I started to read more and more about the impact livestock has on the environment.
 I had no idea that the livestock industry could be responsible for up to 50% of greenhouse gas emissions, which is said to be the leading cause of global warming.
 And that the consumption of animal products contributes to malnutrition in the developing world, water scarcity, deforestation, pollution, species extinction, and land degradation, by using land and resources for livestock instead of crops for direct food sources.